 Emma is a registered Clinical Psychologist with the Australian Health Practitioner Registration Agency (AHPRA) and works with young people and their families across both the public and private sectors.
 Emma is particularly interested in supporting adolescent clients as they navigate the teenage years and the difficulties that may arise during this time.
 She has a strong passion for helping young people to understand the things they are struggling with, and to build psychological skills to better manage these experiences.
 Emma focuses on making the therapy space comfortable for her clients and uses a variety of evidenced-based therapies, tailored to meet each person’s needs.
 Emma also enjoys providing educational assessments to school-aged children, and working alongside schools and families to ensure that their child has all of the support and tools they need to reach their full potential.

 Sarah is a registered Clinical Psychologist with the Australian Health Practitioner Registration Agency (AHPRA) who brings energy and fun to every session.
 She has previous experience in both the public and disability sector working with complex cases and young people with developmental disabilities.
-Sarah believes that all sessions should incorporate play-based learning and specialises in working with children aged 2 – 12 years of age.
+Sarah predominantly works with children aged 2-12 years and believes that all sessions should incorporate play-based learning.
 She is passionate about supporting children with developmental disabilities such as Autism Spectrum Disorder (ASD), Intellectual Disability (ID), and other genetic conditions which impact on learning and development, along with their families and educational supports.
 Sarah is also passionate about helping children and their families better understand anxiety, including understanding why anxiety feels the way it does and where the physical symptoms come from.
 She loves supporting children to ‘boss their brains’, which is an important step in turning anxiety around.
 Sarah is a strong believer in empowering all children and their families through fun, interactive activities and learning to help them thrive and achieve their goals!

 Clinical & Performance Psychologist